ecs-hk/ec2-cfengine37/README.md

 # cf-agent --bootstrap 172.31.15.0
 ```

+* Replace 172.31.15.0 with your hub's VPC internal IP address (i.e. bootstrap to yourself).
-(Remember to add a rule to your EC2 Security Group to allow in TCP 5308 from your VPC.)
+* Remember to add a rule to your EC2 Security Group to allow in TCP 5308 from your VPC.

 ## Deploy to CFEngine agent